 Examples of New Zealand’s world-leading role are:

-In October 1997 then Prime Minister Jim Bolger noted that New Zealand was working to find a solution to the war in Bougainville by assisting with organising peace talks in New Zealand.
-‘It’s not glamorous work’, he said, ‘it’s called helping your neighbours’.1 In New Zealand’s political culture, being a good neighbour is a central virtue, and most New Zealanders would support New Zealand efforts in the Pacific, through aid and other programmes, to help the country’s Pacific neighbours.
+In October 1997, Prime Minister Jim Bolger noted that New Zealand was working to find a solution to the war in Bougainville by organising peace talks in New Zealand.
+‘It’s not glamorous work’, he said, ‘it’s called helping your neighbours’.1 In New Zealand’s political culture, being a good neighbour is a central virtue, and most New Zealanders would support New Zealand efforts, through aid and other programmes, to help the country’s Pacific neighbours.

-Since the 1980s New Zealanders have valued independence more highly – once a virtually unthinkable (if not treasonable) concept when compared to the benefits of being a dominion within the empire and (later) the Commonwealth.
+Since the 1980s, New Zealanders have valued independence more highly – once a virtually unthinkable (if not treasonable) concept when compared to the benefits of being a dominion within the empire and (later) the Commonwealth.
 They now treasure the opportunity to chart their own course in regional and world affairs.
-No longer valuing the idea of being an ‘ally’ – the word is now associated not with loyalty and reciprocity, but rather with subservience and militarism.
-New Zealand’s political vocabulary tends to emphasise friendship and the virtues of being a small, non-aligned country, ostensibly acting more on principle than on self-interest.
+They no longer value the idea of being an ‘ally’ – the word is now associated not with loyalty and reciprocity, but rather with subservience and militarism.
+New Zealand’s political vocabulary tends to emphasise friendship and the virtues of being a small, non-aligned country, ostensibly acting more on principle than out of self-interest.